pakistani-women-in-computing/pwic-campus-ambassador-guidelines/ambassador-application.md

 * Passionate about creating an impact in their community
 * Preferred experience organizing/leading events
 * Preferred outreach in university community and student societies
-* Is able to spend at least 5-7 hours per week on the community needs
+* Is able to spend at least 4-5 hours per week on the community needs
 * Enrolled in a Computer Science or a related degree and preferably at least two years left to graduation
-* Can commit to serve as an ambassador for one year and mentor for the upcoming year
+* Can commit to serve as an ambassador for one year and preferably mentor for the upcoming year

 ## Benefits of joining the program